DonnieMarco/WebScripts/README.md

 # WebScripts

-This my collection of Python scripts based on Rana Khalils absolutely fantastic Web Academy Series that teaches the Portswigger WebSecurity Academy.
+This my collection of Python scripts based on Rana Khalil's absolutely fantastic Web Academy Series that teaches the Portswigger WebSecurity Academy.